tdulcet/AutoPrimeNet/README.md

 		* Disk space used is greater than % of configured limit
 		* Disk space available is less than % of total
 	* GIMPS program found a new Mersenne Prime!
+	* There is a new version of the GIMPS program
+		* New version of AutoPrimeNet is available
+		* New version of the GIMPS program is available
+* Automatically detects e-mail configuration when using `--setup` option
 * File locking of both work and results files
 * Optionally archives PRP proof files after upload
 * Saves submitted results to a `results_sent.txt` file